Blog

 2. Secondary Seal: Silicone or urethane sealant around penetrations.

 3. Tertiary Drainage: Angled mounting feet create air gaps for water flow.
-Annual infrared scans detect hidden moisture early.

 Maintenance & Longevity: Protect Your Investment